-Flat: each triangle received a single color that depends on the mean value of the scalar value over that triangle.

-Gouraud: the colour of each triangle values linearly with the value at each of the vertices

-Banded: the regions between contour lines have a constant color, even if the contour lines are not visible.

-Contours: this can be a separate rendering mode, or combined with any of the three modes above.
+- Flat: each triangle received a single color that depends on the mean value of the scalar value over that triangle. - Gouraud: the colour of each triangle values linearly with the value at each of the vertices.
+The current version uses texture mapping to achieve more desirable results, but if your hardware does not support texture mapping, you can toggle it with the g-key. - Banded: the regions between contour lines have a constant color, even if the contour lines are not visible. - Contours: this can be a separate rendering mode, or combined with any of the three modes above.
 Contours are lines that trace iso-values over the surface of the geometry.